Koriebonx98/Game-OS/README.md

 - Switch Achivements (still working in it, not all switch games will be supported.

-- Game Store: this is a work in orogress but will work like kodi addons. each addon will repesent api/script evt to get game data. for exmaple "addon.store.xbox.com" then addon will be in charge of obtaing game data.
+- Game Store: this is a work in progress but will work like kodi addons. each addon will repesent api/script evt to get game data. for exmaple "addon.store.xbox.com" then addon will be in charge of obtaing game data.

 - No dups per platform!
-- Addons support
+- Addons support!
-- Radmin friends system with notifications.
+- Radmin friends system with notifications
+And many more to come.